-The research team studied small plants of cherry tomatoes (tomatoes are a fruit, botanically speaking) placing them inside Faraday cages, which block external electric fields.
-On the surface of the tomatoes, then, he put the caterpillars of the moth helicoverpa armigera.
+The research team studied small plants of cherry tomatoes (tomatoes are a fruit, botanically speaking) by placing them inside Faraday cages, which block external electric fields.
+He then placed the caterpillars of the moth on the surface of the tomatoes helicoverpa armigera.

 The electrodes placed in the stems of the tomatoes are the focus of the study.
 They showed that electrical activity patterns changed during and after the caterpillars began eating.
 They also varied depending on whether the fruit was ripe or green.
 "The electrical activity of the fruit is constantly changing every second," he says Niemeyer Reissig.
 "We can find a distinct pattern in electrical activity when an insect attacks."

 There has also been an increase in the levels of hydrogen peroxide produced by intact fruits and leaves on an attacked plant.
-“This is probably to avoid microbial infections of the damaged plant tissue.
-Another hypothesis is that it is a strategy to cause cell death in the affected region by preventing the spread of pathogens, ”the authors say.
+"This is likely to avoid microbial infections of damaged plant tissue.
+Another hypothesis is that it is a strategy to cause cell death in the affected region by preventing the spread of pathogens," the authors say.